 BS EN 60529:1992 IPX6, IPX9

-In fact, our products can actually perform better in the field than in the lab.
-The table below shows independent test results from a project to reduce noise from a diesel-powered trenchless excavation drill.
+In fact, under certain circumstances Echo Barrier’s products can perform better in the field than in the lab.
+The chart below shows the results of independent tests using a diesel-powered trenchless excavation drill.